mikeymckay/gooseberry/README.md

 # Gooseberry

 A system for creating interactive SMS sessions.
 It stores SMS sessions in CouchDB.
-It uses ruby to manage incoming/outgoing messages.
+It uses Sinatra on ruby to manage incoming/outgoing messages.
 It can send and receive messages via SMS Gateways like https://africastalking.com/, http://www.bongolive.co.tz/ or phone based gateways like http://smssync.ushahidi.com/.
 It produces a single app webpage, deployed as a couchapp written in coffeescript (& backbone.js) to look at results (updated in realtime!) and edit the interactive SMS question sets.
 Results may be downloaded as a CSV.

+## How to deploy
+* Clone it
+* Install the required Ruby gems
+* Install couchdb
+* Install couchappp
+* Push code in couchapp directory to your couchdb
+* Connect your web server to the Sinatra app (a unicorn example is in the code)
+* Connect your SMS Gateway

+That's the high level version.
+Please get in touch if you want to use it and we will make it easier to deploy.

 ## Why does the world need Gooseberry?